Why do they say "the body of Christ, broken for you"? Was His body broken?

 However, there are reasons for both terms.
 As the Rev. Taylor Burton-Edwards explains, what is given has first been broken.

-First, it is what the gospels report that Jesus said about the bread he broke and gave to his disciples at his last meal with them.
-"This is my body, broken for you.
+First, the gospels report that Jesus broke the bread before he gave it to his disciples.
+Referring to the broken bread, he said.
+"This is my body, given for you.
 Do this in remembrance of me."
+Both verbs matter in this action.

 Thus we remember the action of Jesus breaking the bread in the Great Thanksgiving.